Social Care assessments

 -

-Use preferred communication styles (e.g., visual aids, written formats, quiet environments).
+Being able to use preferred communication styles (e.g., visual aids, written formats, quiet environments).

 -